laurent22/joplin/readme/share_notebook.md

+# Sharing a notebook with Joplin Cloud

 Using Joplin Cloud you can share notebooks between users and collaborate on them - i.e. any participant can view or modify notes in the shared notebook.

-# How does it work?
+## How does it work?

 When connected to Joplin Cloud, a new "Share notebook" menu item is available when right-clicking on a notebook.